examdawn/content/NEP2020/2024/BCA/3rdsem/ccn/assignments/assignment1.md

 <img src="https://media.geeksforgeeks.org/wp-content/uploads/20240614234036/Tree-topology.png" alt="Tree Topology" width="400" />

-### 4. Explain Types of Network with Advantages and Disadvantages.
+### 4. Explain Types of Networks with Advantages and Disadvantages.
 Networks can be classified into several types based on their size, scope, and purpose.
 Here are the main types of networks, along with their advantages and disadvantages:
 #### 1. **Local Area Network (LAN)**